Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

 = WIP 2.3.0 =
+- Added an option to refund a transaction from the orders menu of the plugin.
 - Allow the apostrophe character to be used within the email subject field.
 - Output escaping for the settings menu item's description fields.